 Why is it So Difficult to Focus?

-Modern technology has changed the world in radical ways, and not always for the better.
 Thanks to Facebook notifications, email alerts, and near-constant text messages and phone calls, the average office worker is distracted every three minutes.
 Even worse, it often takes as long as 25 minutes to regain focus after getting distracted.

 If you think your goldfish has a short attention span, think again.
 A 2015 study from Microsoft shows that the average human can focus for just eight seconds before getting distracted, a number that has shrunk in recent years due to the constant influx of new technology options.